-This is a guest post from Jamie of Crashed Culture.
+This post on long distance relationship ideas is a guest post from Jamie of Crashed Culture.

 Make time for each other